philipperemy/keras-tcn/README.md

 python main.py # run sequential mnist pixel task
 ```

-## Reproducible results

 Reproducible results are possible on (NVIDIA) GPUs using the [tensorflow-determinism](https://github.com/NVIDIA/tensorflow-determinism) library.
-It was tested with keras-tcn by @lingdoc and he got reproducible results.
+It was tested with keras-tcn by @lingdoc.

 ## Tasks

 ### Word PTB

 Language modeling remains one of the primary applications of recurrent networks.
-In this example, we show that TCN can beat LSTM without too much tuning.
-More here: [WordPTB](tasks/word_ptb/README.md).
+In this example, we show that TCN can beat LSTM on the [WordPTB](tasks/word_ptb/README.md) task, without too much tuning.

 <p align="center">
   <img src="tasks/word_ptb/result.png" width="800"><br>